 Mangrove tours in Goa with Locals

 If you are traveling in Goa with children, I strongly recommend taking this tour.
 A couple of hours boat-ride or kayaking through Goa’s thriving mangrove forest is an immense learning on bio diversity and coastal ecosystem.
 Local communities generally conduct these tours, meaning this happens to be one of the responsible things to do in Goa as well!
+The mangrove kayak experience in Goa is a good experience beyond the beaches.
+You can find local tours at Morjim backwaters.

 Water sports in Goa for Adventurous Soul